Hair loss news first:

 Mr. Walker: “We do know that systemic JAK inhibitors do not work in this (=AGA) disorder, but topical does.”

 Investor question: “so it would work for both types of alopecia:”

 Mr. Walker: “Yes.”

 — Allergan starts phase 2A clinical trials for Setipiprant this month.
 Study completion date is set as September 2017.
 They are going to be recruiting all over the US for volunteers.

 — I am disappointed that in my last blog post, despite over 350 comments, there was essentially zero discussion of the two most salient points that I made:

 - Commentator “nasa_rs”‘ blast from the past and its relevancy if any to JAK inhibitors (i.e., topical>system plus works for both AA and AGA).

 - Androgenetic Alopecia (AGA) being classified as an immune system problem in Daphne Zohar’s presentation slide on Follica (enlargeable slide is here under “Tracksterdam’s post — see vertical text on left side).
 Yet, the same company’s co-founder Dr. Cotsarelis claimed to CNN in 2014 that AGA was not an immune system problem so JAK inhibitors were unlikely to work.
-What gives?
 The exact words in the CNN article: “Cotsarelis was adamant about it because male pattern baldness isn’t related to the immune system.“

 — An interesting new interview with Dr. Takashi Tsuji.
 Not too much on hair, but nevertheless worth a read.
 Key part: